crguezl/quotes-and-thoughts/_posts/2020-01-26-not-a-single-of-your-ancestos-died-in-childhood.md

 ## Antagonistic pleiotropy

 > Medawar's theory was critiqued and later further developed by **George C. Williams in 1957**.
-Williams noted that **senescence** may be causing many deaths even if animals are not 'dying of old age.'
-He began his hypothesis with the idea that ageing can cause earlier senescence due to the competitive nature of life.
-Even a small amount of ageing can be fatal; hence natural selection does indeed care and ageing is not cost-free.

 > Williams eventually proposed his own hypothesis called **antagonistic pleiotropy**. *Pleiotropy, alone, means one mutation that cause multiple effects on phenotype*.